pieter-van-prooijen/kondoq/README.md

 show var usages in public clojure-(script) projects.

 TODO:
+- security: dangeriously set html in code/error messages.
+Upload project with malicious javascript? highlight.js should guard against this?

 - production: logging, prod build, deploy to external server (build scripts), *in*
 - more tests
   deploy to pcextreme, lets encrypt? *in*